 • Partly cloudy days (20 – 80% cloud: 18.4 days

 • Precipitation days: 12.0 days

-Winter is a whole different ball game on the Tongariro Alpine Crossing but can make for an incredible experience if you’re looking for something a bit different or feel like more of a challenge.
-Naturally the temperature is much colder and there is a higher chance of cloud, wind and precipitation (either rain or snow) which can mean icy conditions on the ground as moisture freezes overnight.
+Winter is a whole different ball game on the Tongariro Alpine Crossing but can make for an incredible experience if you're looking for something a bit different or feel like more of a challenge.
+Naturally, the temperature is much colder, and there is a higher chance of cloud, wind, and precipitation (either rain or snow) which can mean icy conditions on the ground as moisture freezes overnight.
 Winter conditions will generally require crampons and ice axes along with the knowledge needed to tackle alpine environments, so we highly recommend going with a guide during winter unless you have extensive experience in these conditions.
-It also means that you will need to pack quite differently to summer, with full waterproof layers, multiple warm layers of proper materials, good footwear and emergency equipment just in case.
+It also means that you will need to pack quite differently to summer, with full waterproof layers, multiple warm layers of proper materials, suitable footwear, and emergency equipment just in case.
 Read our other blog posts to get a better idea of how to prepare for the Tongariro Alpine Crossing!

 Average winter weather statistics (sourced from Metoblue)

 • Sunny days (less than 20% cloud): 0.6 days